Updated Gear List for the Benton Mackaye Trail

 I have a more in-depth review of my cooking kit and eating habits.
-I also still stop around 4:30 PM-5:00 to cook and eat since I’m not particularly eager to cook where I sleep.
+I also still stop around 4:30 PM-5:00 to cook and eat since I don’t like to cook where I sleep.

 The winner on this hike was my new OR food bag!
 It is definitely waterproof.
 This was the only sack or POD that remained dry after my Loss Creek crossing, and it was definitely exposed to the creek more than some other sacks and pods.

 BMT Gear List – Toiletries

 - Clippers – .5 oz